Common Mistakes That Guitar Players Make

 Not Using a Metronome While Practicing

-Using a metronome also has an adverse effect on your playing techniques.
+Using a metronome also helps your playing techniques.
 A metronome allows you to start moderately slow and build on your speed as a player.
 It will also allow you to determine the trouble spots and what tempo you would usually be having trouble with.
-Utilizing a metronome to moderately slow down what you are practicing helps develop note accuracy and makes your playing cleaner.
+Utilizing a metronome to moderately slow down what you are practising helps develop note accuracy and makes your playing cleaner.